aplus-framework/http/guide/index.rst

 Conclusion
 ----------

-Aplus HTTP Library is an, easy to use, tool for PHP, beginners and experienced, developers.
+Aplus HTTP Library is an easy-to-use tool for, beginners and experienced, PHP developers.
 It is perfect for building, simple and full-featured, HTTP interactions.
 The more you use it, the more you will learn.